isc-projects/bind9/doc/notes/notes-9.18.19.rst

   ISC would like to thank Eric Sesterhenn from X41 D-Sec GmbH for bringing this vulnerability to our attention. :gl:`#4152`

-- Previously, it was possible to remotely trigger a use-after-free error in the DNS-over-TLS transport code, specifically in the code responsible for sending data to the remote peer.
+- A flaw in the networking code handling DNS-over-TLS queries could cause :iscman:`named` to terminate unexpectedly due to an assertion failure under significant DNS-over-TLS query load.
 This has been fixed.
 (CVE-2023-4236)

   ISC would like to thank Robert Story from USC/ISI Root Server Operations for bringing this vulnerability to our attention.